 Dr. Knecht works with the Design (EPICS) program for first- and second- year students at the Colorado School of Mines.
 This program requires students to explore a design methodology for resolution of authentic open-ended problems and to communicate both in written and verbal forms the results of their work.
 His research activities include unique reactor designs to remove components from dilute solutions, membrane technologies to remove impurities from gas and liquid streams, fluid-bed hydrodynamics for combustion/pyrolysis and neutralization processes.

-Mrs. Robyn McGuckin is the Director of Clean Energy and Sustainability for MWH Global.
+Mrs. Robyn McGuckin is the Group Vice President for Winrock International.
 She has over 17 years of experience in business profit and loss, program management, technical delivery, client service and project management.
 Specializing in energy, climate change and international development, she has worked in Asia, Africa, the Middle East, Europe and the US at the municipal, utility, federal and international institute level.
 Her international work has been acknowledged by the press and in several current affairs books, and combined with her infrastructure work has resulted in two consecutive years of distinction as one of the Top 100 Energy Professionals in the 2012 and 2013 American City Business Journals’ “Who’s Who in Energy”.
 Robyn sits on several boards, has numerous publications, and has spoken at events around the world.

 Paul Major has served as the President and CEO of the Telluride Foundation since its inception in June 2000.
 Major leads the Foundation’s multimillion-dollar development, grant-making, capacity building and initiative efforts.